bow-simulation/virtualbow/documents/user-manual/source/model-editor-layers.md

 Common examples for this are fadeouts and tip wedges.

 The actual height distribution is constructed as a smooth curve (monotone cubic spline) passing through the supplied values and is shown in the _Graph_ panel.
+You can use the context menu for additional options on the plot, like showing/hiding control points or adding an overlay image.